Skills to Take Home

 But it’s also important that you learn how to protect your values.
 Here in the West we have a problem with a society that doesn’t even give lip service to Buddhist values.
 It’s almost as if we were aliens surrounded by people who don’t understand us.
 If you go to Thailand, though, it’s not that much different.
 People do give lip service to Buddhism, but in the society in general you don’t have to scratch very deep to find a lot of misunderstanding—and a lot of values running contrary to what the Buddha taught.
 Really being serious about the practice is a counter-cultural thing everywhere.
 So you have to be very careful about what you pick up from your surroundings.

-So the sense of stepping outside of the culture is a necessary part of the practice.
-And, of course, you look at our culture: There are a lot of neuroses, and a lot of other problems that you really do want to step outside of, that you don’t want to be part of.
+Stepping outside of the culture is a necessary part of the practice—especially when you look at our culture: There are a lot of neuroses, and a lot of other problems that you really do want to step outside of, that you don’t want to be part of.
 So, as Ajaan Fuang used to counsel his students, “Your body may be in the world, but your mind doesn’t have to be in the world.
 Your mind can stay with the Dhamma.”
-And although it may be disconcerting at first to have that sense of separation, you find that it is for the sake of your own true health, your own true happiness.
+Although it may be disconcerting at first to have that sense of separation, you find that it is for the sake of your own true health, your own true happiness.

 Ajaan Lee’s advice for any insight that comes up in the meditation is to ask yourself, “To what extent is the opposite true?”
 That way you can step back from the thoughts, and the freedom that comes from that really impresses itself on your mind.
-You can practice the same attitude toward the things that other people tell you, or the other things people insist on.
+You can practice the same attitude toward the things that other people insist on.
 There may be some truth to what they say, but it’s good to step back and gauge: How far does that truth go?
-Because, in the Buddha’s words, some truths are categorical.
+In the Buddha’s words, some truths are categorical.
 They’re true across the board for everybody.
 But other truths are personal.
 They may be true for that one particular person, but they don’t have to be true for you.
-And what we’re looking for here, as we practice, is that insight into things that is true across the board.
+What we’re looking for here, as we practice, is that insight into things that is true across the board.
 The Buddha’s teaching on skillfulness, his explanation of how suffering is caused and how it can be put to an end: These things are constant.
 They don’t depend on the culture; they don’t depend on the time or place.

 So you start by holding to that.
 You try to keep your precepts pure, keep your views straight—in other words, understanding what causes suffering, and what doesn’t.
-And that right there offers you a lot of protection.
+That right there offers you a lot of protection.

 These three principles—sense restraint, right view, and pure precepts—fall under a set of five that the Buddha taught to new monks.
 Another principle in the set is keeping control over your mouth, trying to have restraint in what you say.
 Do your best to not get entangled.
-And, again, when you can keep restraint over your mouth, it’s a lot easier to keep restraint over the mind.
+When you can keep restraint over your mouth, it’s a lot easier to keep restraint over the mind.

 The fifth quality is trying to find some seclusion, having time for yourself, so that you’re not constantly surrounded by other people and their attitudes.
 That way, you can step out both physically and mentally from the general current of thought.
 At home, this may mean having a little corner where, when you go in that corner, all you do is meditate.
 Or it can mean actually going out and finding some time in nature to help clean out the mind, and to gain some perspective on the issues of the day, the issues at work, the issues at home, the issues in the family.